 How to buy the best bread maker

-At Which?, we know what makes a great bread maker and what to look for to avoid the worst.
-Here, we explain how to buy the best bread maker for you.
+Find out what makes a great bread maker and what to look for to avoid the worst.

 A bread maker takes the hard work and hassle out of making homemade bread, and in some cases it can be cheaper than buying a supermarket loaf.
 You'll also know exactly what's in each loaf, your home will smell amazing and you'll get to wake up to gorgeous freshly baked bread.

 But not every bread maker is capable of making a great-tasting loaf.
-In our tests, we've uncovered bread makers that produce loaves with hard, knobbly crusts and a dense, heavy texture.
+In our tests, we've uncovered bread makers that produce sunken, misshapen loaves with a dense, heavy texture.